A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: The numerical approach

 \section{The numerical approach}

 In this section we present the numerical method and prove numerical stability.
-All derivatives on the computational plane will be approximated by SBP finite difference operators.
-The boundary conditions and the parallel numerical solution will be enforced weakly using penalties.
-For the semi-discrete approximation and the fully-discrete scheme we will show that the norm of the numerical solution is bounded by the norm of the initial condition for all times.
+We approximate the solution on a single $z=const$ plane, setting derivatives in this direction to zero, i.e. so $\partial/\partial z \equiv 0$.
+On this computational plane all derivatives for the perpendicular diffusion operator $\mathcal{P}_\perp$ will be approximated by SBP finite difference operators and boundary conditions implemented weakly using penalties.
+The parallel diffusion operator $\mathcal{P}_\parallel$ is modelled through field line tracing and parallel numerical solution enforced weakly using penalty in the plane.
+For the semi-discrete approximation we will show that the norm of the numerical solution is bounded by the norm of the initial condition for all times.
+Numerical experiments will verify the analysis.
+This approximation is equivalent to assuming that either the magnetic field is perpendicular to the computational plane, or that the derivative in the $z$-direction is so negligible as to have no effect, which may be the case in an axisymmetric system.
+Numerically approximating the $z$-derivatives would require a fully three dimensional simulation.
+The technique we introduce in this paper may be extended to three dimensions at a later stage.